Robert J. Nemiroff

-Dr. Robert J. Nemiroff is a Professor of Physics at Michigan Technological University.
+Robert J. Nemiroff is an astrophysicist and a professor of physics at Michigan Technological University.
 He received his Ph.D. from the University of Pennsylvania in Astronomy and Astrophysics in 1987 and his B.S. from Lehigh University in Engineering Physics in 1982.
-He is an active researcher with interests that include gamma-ray bursts, gravitational lensing, and cosmology, and is the cofounder and coeditor of Astronomy Picture of the Day (APOD), the home page of which receives over a million hits a day, approximately 20% of nasa.gov traffic.
+He is an active researcher with interests that include gamma-ray bursts, gravitational lensing, and cosmology, and is the co-founder and co-editor of Astronomy Picture of the Day (APOD), the home page of which receives over a million hits a day, approximately 20% of nasa.gov traffic.
 He is married and has one daughter.

 Research

 Nemiroff's research interests include gamma-ray bursts, gravitational lensing, sky monitoring, and cosmology.

 Among other findings, his research on gamma-ray bursts: